grchanduvardhan/Ai-Powered-DeepFake-Detection-System/README.md

-# AI-Based DeepFake Detection System
+# AI-Powered DeepFake Detection System

 A comprehensive deep learning-based system for detecting DeepFake images and videos using transfer learning with TensorFlow/Keras and a user-friendly Flask web interface.